 For example, the Agricultural Sector "Investment" Programme (ASIP) was created to enhance the production, processing and marketing of agricultural produce.
 In addition, the Ministry of Food and Agriculture MOFA) has recently finalised formulation of an Accelerated Agricultural Growth and Development Strategy to increase the agricultural sector's annual growth from the current 2-3% (1990 - 1996) to 6% in order to achieve the goals set in Vision 2020.
-The key to achieving a 6% average annual agriculture growth rate is based on a significant increase in the growth of non-traditional agricultural exports so that foreign exchange earnings not only increase over time, but are also less dependent on cocoa and timber.
+The key to achieving a 6% average annual agricultural exports so that foreign exchange earnings not only increase over time, but are also less dependent on cocoa and timber.